 Tough on grime, but easy on the pocket, KRUD KUTTER literally cuts through the grease and crud.
 Available in different sizes to suit your cleaning needs, the powerful solution works best when diluted.

 We like that it is biodegradable, which means it is environmentally friendly.
-The formula contains emulsifiers and detergents that are blended in a water-based solution, and there is no ammonia, bleach or petroleum.
+The formula contains emulsifiers and detergents blended in a water-based solution, and there is no ammonia, bleach, or petroleum.
 There is a slight odor, but it isn’t picked up easily.

-The only complaint when it comes to KRUD KUTTER is that it takes a little longer to dissolve tough stains, but once it works, it works incredibly well.
+The only complaint when it comes to CRUD KUTTER is that it takes a little longer to dissolve tough stains, but once it works, it works incredibly well.

-The solution is strong, and it is recommended to dilute it 10:1 for normal build-up or 4:1 for very heavy build-up.
-It can be used to clean wheel wells, panels, tires, engines and a whole lot more, and best of all, no scrubbing is necessary.
+The solution is strong, and it is recommended to dilute it at 10:1 for normal build-up or 4:1 for very heavy build-up.
+It can be used to clean wheel wells, panels, tires, engines, and a whole lot more, and best of all, no scrubbing is necessary.

 Gunk has been around for the last 55 years or so and has become the common term for degreasing.
-With its distinctive branding and rather unique smell, it’s a popular choice for professionals as well as people wanting a deep clean at home.
+With its distinctive branding and unique smell, it’s a popular choice for professionals and people wanting a deep clean at home.

-The formula works on different types of engines including cars, bikes, RVs, mowers, and tractors.
-It has low VOC, which makes it safe to use and you’ll see results within 10 minutes.
+The formula works on different engines, including cars, bikes, RVs, mowers, and tractors.
+It has low VOC, which makes it safe to use, and you’ll see results within 10 minutes.
 The only downside to Gunk is the strong smell, but its low price and efficacy make it a popular choice.

 The product can be used at full strength for deep cleaning or diluted 20:1 for light cleaning, and it’s probably one of the most versatile heavy-duty degreasers around.

-A word of caution, however, is to wear gloves when using this degreaser; even though it is citrus-based, it’s potent.
+However, a word of caution is to wear gloves when using this degreaser; even though it is citrus-based, it’s potent.

-Schaeffer Manufacturing Citrol Cleaner and Degreaser is an industrial strength, biodegradable cleaner that can be used on almost any engine type, from cars and trucks to factory machinery and equipment.
-But it is gentle enough to clean tar, tree sap or stickers without damaging the paint.
+Schaeffer Manufacturing Control Cleaner and Degreaser is an industrial-strength, biodegradable cleaner that can be used on almost any engine type, from cars and trucks to factory machinery and equipment.
+But it is gentle enough to clean tar, tree sap, or stickers without damaging the paint.

-The citrus fragrance is pleasant and won’t irritate sensitive noses, and it is made using a combination of organic citrus-based solvents and is the perfect substitute for cleaners and degreasers that contain petroleum, alkaline, acid, chlorine and other harmful ingredients.
+The citrus fragrance is pleasant and won’t irritate sensitive noses.
+It is made using a combination of organic citrus-based solvents and is the perfect substitute for cleaners and degreasers that contain petroleum, alkaline, acid, chlorine, and other harmful ingredients.

 Everything You Need to Know about Buying the Best Engine Cleaner

-There are different types of engine degreasers to choose from, including environmentally-friendly ones, foam degreasers and vapor solvent degreases.
+There are different engine degreasers to choose from, including environmentally-friendly ones, foam degreasers, and vapor solvent degreases.

 The one you choose will depend very much on what you need to clean, how tough the dirt and stains are and whether you want to use it to clean other things around your home or workplace.
-Let’s take a look at each one in a bit more detail.
+So let’s take a look at each one in a bit more detail.

-Environmentally-friendly degreasers are made using natural or organic ingredients including lemon juice, baking soda, vinegar and cornstarch.
-It is safe to use around children and animals and can be used to clean engines as well as appliances and furniture.
+Environmentally friendly degreasers are made using natural or organic ingredients, including lemon juice, baking soda, vinegar, and cornstarch.
+It is safe to use around children and animals and can be used to clean engines, appliances, and furniture.

 Foam degreasers can be used to clean car engines as well as appliances.
 Cleaning is easy, and the foam is wiped off without water.

-Petroleum-based degreasers contain ethanol and distillates and is often used to remove grease, and can also be used to remove residue from oil, gasoline and other lubricants.
+Petroleum-based degreasers contain ethanol and distillates and are often used to remove grease and can also be used to remove residue from oil, gasoline, and other lubricants.